troyth/age-of-the-architect/weeks/week9.md

+# IN PROGRESS
-# Week 9: Hyperstition and the Breakaway Civilization
+Week 9: Hyperstition and the Breakaway Civilization

 ![Ccru, Naturalization of the Techno-Magical Will](/assets/hyperstition.jpg)